Alpha-1 Antitrypsin Deficiency

 How is alpha-1 antitrypsin deficiency diagnosed?

-A diagnosis is established by demonstrating a very low level of alpha1 antitrypsin in the blood and by identifying the abnormal protein by specific testing.
-In normal individuals the protein is called "M" and in the deficient patient it is called "Z".
+A diagnosis is established by demonstrating a very low level of alpha-1 antitrypsin in the blood and by identifying the abnormal protein in blood by specific testing.
+In healthy individuals

 How is alpha-1 antitrypsin deficiency treated?

-In rare instances where the disease progresses to liver failure, liver transplantation is the only effective treatment at this time.
+, and the management of ascites.
+In rare instances where the disease progresses to liver failure, liver transplantation may be indicated as

 Over many years, injury to the lungs can result in emphysema.
-In some, smoking, asthma and lung infections further contribute to the development of lung problems.
-For this reason, it is strongly recommended that individuals with alpha-1 antitrypsin deficiency refrain from smoking.
+Typically children do not have signs of lung disease and this happens in adulthood.
+In some, smoking, asthma and lung infections further contribute to the development of lung disease.
+For this reason, it is strongly recommended that individuals with alpha-1 antitrypsin deficiency refrain from smoking and from being exposed to second-hand smoke.
+The symptoms of lung disease should be monitored and treated by a respirologist, a physician who specializes in lung disease.

 For more information on alpha-1 antitrypsin deficiency or any other liver diseases, please contact us.